Platform

 HOW EFFECTIVE IS GEOFENCING?

-• A hospital network was able to serve over 18 million ad impressions with a 0.146% click-through rate and drove over 42,000 nursing applicants to conversion zones.
-Geofencing made it possible to target specific areas and to land more in-person interviews.
+A hospital network served over 18 million ad impressions with a 0.146% click-through rate and drove over 42,000 nursing applicants to conversion zones.
+Geofencing allowed the network to target specific areas and land more in-person interviews.

-With geofencing, users get ads that are relevant to who they are and also where they are.
-Geofencing allows companies to focus their marketing campaigns on specific areas where their potential customers are, rather than wasting their budget on generic ads for the wrong audience.
+With geofencing, users get ads that are relevant to who they are and where they are.
+Geofencing allows companies to focus their marketing campaigns on areas where their potential customers are rather than wasting their budget on generic ads for the wrong audience.
 It also helps increase product interest and conversion rates compared to broader, less targeted advertising and marketing campaigns.

 WHAT IS THE PURPOSE OF GEOFENCING?